Udayraj123/OMRChecker/README.md

 We believe in the power of open source!
 Currently, OMRChecker is in an intermediate stage where only developers can use it.
 We hope to see it become more user-friendly as well as robust from exposure to different inputs from you all!

 [![Open Source](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

+### Can I use this code in my work?

+OMRChecker can be forked and modified.
+You are encouraged to play with it and we would love to see your own projects in action!

+The only requirement is **disclose usage** of this software in your code.

+It is published under the GPLv3 license.

 ## Credits
 _A Huge thanks to :_